Ixcatl/fables_novasophonia/docs/core/backstories.rst

 - Reason +1, Might -1
 - Wyrd +1, Ego -1

-**Choose one of the following moves:**
+**Pick one of the following moves:**

+.. card:: Cosmic Dice

-- **Cosmic Dice**: At the beginning of each chapter, roll +Wyrd to **see what is revealed about your immediate future**.
+    At the beginning of each chapter, roll +Wyrd to **see what is revealed about your immediate future**.
 On a 10+, the Narrator will reveal a useful detail.
 On a 7-9 you get a vague hint.
 On a miss, something bad is going to happen to you.

+.. card:: A Fixed Point

-- **A Fixed Point**: There’s something you are destined to do.
+    There’s something you are destined to do.
 Work out the details with the Narrator, based on your fate.
 You cannot die until it comes to pass. **If you die in play**, you must spend a Fate.
 You will then, somehow, recover or be returned to life.
 Once your task is done or you use up all your Fates, all bets are off.

-**Choose one of the following moves:**
+**... then another of these moves:**

 - (TBW)
 - **Dutiful**: When your fate rears its ugly head, and **you act in accordance with any of your fate tags** (either heroic or doom) earn 1 EXP.
 If it’s a heroic tag, take +1 forward.